-In Figures \ref{EcPer}, \ref{MassEvo}, and \ref{Radius} we also include prediction for the future evolution of this binary system.
-During the whole BH-MS phase parameters of this binary remain almost unchanged with the only exception of the radius of the secondary star, which increases from $\sim 3\rsun$ to $\sim 6\rsun$ as it evolves through its main sequence.
-Secondary leaves MS at $\sim 50$ Myr and begins a rapid expansion that eventually leads Roche lobe overflow.
-The system then enters stable mass transfer phase which will last for $\sim 0.1$ Myr.
-After secondary loses its H-rich envelope (BH does not accrete any significant amout of mass as accretion proceeds on fast thermal-timescale), it becomes a naked He star with mass of $1.37\msun$.
-RLOF and associated mass and angular momentum loss from the binary leads to significant orbital expansion to orbital period of $\sim 10^3$ days ($a=105$ AU --- change this to solar radius unit!) and the orbit gets circularized.
-Low mass helium star then undergoes expansion during shell He-burning and it initiates second stable RLOF at $\sim 61$ Myr since ZAMS.
-RLOF again expands the orbit to orbital period of $1279$ days ($\sim$ 962 AU).
-After borh RLOF episodes the secondary star lost more than 80$\%$ of its mass and it cools of to become a carbon-oxygen white dwarf (WD).
-We note formation of wide (coalescence time much larger than Hubble time) BH-WD binary.
+In Figs. \ref{EcPer}, \ref{MassEvo}, and \ref{Radius} we also include predictions for the future evolution of this binary system.
+During the whole BH-MS phase, parameters of this binary remain almost unchanged, the only exception being the radius of the secondary star, which increases from $\sim 3\rsun$ to $\sim 6\rsun$ as it evolves through its MS. The secondary leaves the MS at $\sim 50$ Myr and begins a rapid expansion that eventually leads to a RLOF phase.
+The system then enters a stable mass transfer phase that lasts for $\sim 0.1$ Myr.
+After the secondary loses its H-rich envelope (the BH does not accrete any significant amount of mass as accretion proceeds on a fast thermal timescale), it becomes a naked He star with a mass of $1.37\msun$.
+The RLOF and associated mass and angular momentum loss from the binary leads to significant orbital expansion to an orbital period of $\sim 10^3$ days (a $\sim 2.3\times10^4\rsun$) and the orbit becomes circularised.
+The low-mass helium star then undergoes expansion during shell He-burning and initiates a second stable RLOF at $\sim 61$ Myr since ZAMS.
+The loss of angular momentum again expands the orbit to an orbital period of $1279$ days ($\sim 2.1\times10^5\rsun$).
+By the end of both RLOF episodes the secondary star has lost more than 80$\%$ of its mass and has cooled to become a carbon-oxygen white dwarf.
+We note the formation of a wide (coalescence time much larger than Hubble time) BH-white dwarf binary.

 \end{appendices}